Aliases for PCBP2 Gene

 GeneCards Summary for PCBP2 Gene

 PCBP2 (Poly(RC) Binding Protein 2) is a Protein Coding gene.
-Diseases associated with PCBP2 include leukemia, chronic myeloid, somatic.
-Among its related pathways are Immune System and Gene Expression.
-GO annotations related to this gene include nucleic acid binding and RNA binding.
-An important paralog of this gene is PCBP3.
+Diseases associated with PCBP2 include Hepatitis A and Semantic Dementia.
+Among its related pathways are RIG-I/MDA5 mediated induction of IFN-alpha/beta pathways and Translational Control.
+Gene Ontology (GO) annotations related to this gene include nucleic acid binding and RNA binding.
+An important paralog of this gene is PCBP1.

 Single-stranded nucleic acid binding protein that binds preferentially to oligo dC.
 Major cellular poly(rC)-binding protein.
 Binds also poly(rU).
-Negatively regulates cellular antiviral responses mediated by MAVS signaling.
-It acts as an adapter between MAVS and the E3 ubiquitin ligase ITCH, therefore triggering MAVS ubiquitinationa and degradation.
+Negatively regulates cellular antiviral responses mediated by MAVS signaling (PubMed:19881509).
+It acts as an adapter between MAVS and the E3 ubiquitin ligase ITCH, therefore triggering MAVS ubiquitination and degradation (PubMed:19881509).